WebOrigami/docs/src/content/pattern/functionGraph.md

 ## Verify the explorable function

-<span class="tutorialStep"></span> Run the unit tests for the function-based explorable graph, which are the same as the object and folder graphs.
+<span class="tutorialStep"></span> From inside the `src/flat` directory, run the unit tests for the function-based explorable graph.
+These are the same tests as for the object and folder graphs.

 ```console
 $ node fn.test.js